 2) Price Consideration.
 As with purchasing any product, you generally get what you pay for.
 A poor quality massage table can look the same as a good quality massage table, especially when purchasing via the Internet.
 There can be many differences in the quality and durability of the individual components that are used in the massage table’s construction.
 Also, the construction methods can be key to how long the table will last.
 Much "cheaper" tables may last a professional only a short time, depending on the type of usage.
 They will last longer for "home use" because they are not used as much.
 Consider that there are some key areas, that if the table fails in, means that it will not be economically viable to repair.
 Your initial purchase price will be wasted money.

 The best thing for you to do to ensure you get a good massage table for your purpose; is to research the options.
 Time spent doing this may mean the difference between being happy with your purchase, and having regrets.

-It is very important to enquire as to the availability of spare parts, and a comprehensive after sales service, should you need maintenance or repair work.
+It is very important to enquire as to the availability of spare parts, and comprehensive after-sales service, should you need maintenance or repair work.
 A massage table that needs parts or repair and is out of warranty is no good to you if your supplier has no backup service.